Latin 1

 You May Like

-- Dates and times: Wednesday 4:15 - 5:00 pm (November-May)
+- Dates and times: Wednesday 6:00 - 7:30 pm (October-May)

-- Teaching method: in presence and online (live streaming)
+- Teaching method: online (live streaming)

-- Teaching method: in presence and online (live streaming)
+- Teaching method: in person (accommodation available)

 Ancient Greek 1